haberdashPI/navy_aba/README.md

 for verison control.
 Version control allows you to mark changes as you make them to files, with notes that describe what you changed and why.
 You can then peruse this history and retrieve previosuly saved versions of any file.

 All of the EEG data, and files derrived thereof should be excluded from version control (because the files are so large), and should be stored under `eeg_data`.
-Any instructions for recreating the processed eeg files are contained in this README.md, so to retriev a specific version of the EEG analysis, one need only follow the directions below (under [data anlaysis](#data-analysis)).
+Any instructions for recreating the processed eeg files are contained in this README.md, so to retrieve a specific version of the EEG analysis, the hope is that one need only follow the directions below (under [data anlaysis](#data-analysis)).

 # Running the experiment